 Section 8: This act shall take effect upon its passage.

-Selectmen recommended: 5-0 Finance Committee No-Action Industrial Dev.
-Commission: Unanimously

-Article 40.
-Upon motion duly made and seconded and motion to amend by William Sinclair, Chairman, Planning Board, it was So-Passed by Majority Vote for the Town to amend the General Bylaws by adding the follow provisions:
+(By the Industrial Development Commission) Article 40.
+To see if the Town will vote to amend the General Bylaws by adding the follow provisions:

 4-9 CARVER MUNICIPAL AFFORDABLE HOUSING TRUST FUND